appsmithorg/appsmith-docs/website/docs/reference/widgets/table/editable.md

 </dd>

 - **isNewRow**: The `isNewRow` property indicates if a new row is being added.
-It is true for new rows, allowing you to apply specific logic for new entries.
-For existing rows, it is false.
+It is `true` for new rows, allowing you to apply specific logic for new entries.
+For existing rows, it is `false`.

 <dd>